Find out what some of our graduates are doing today in pursuing their successful careers.

 To avoid electrocution, welders must always inspect the electrode holder for damage before starting their weld.
 They also must ensure their gloves are dry and in good condition, never touch the metal parts of the electrode holder with skin or wet clothing, and keep dry insulation between their body and the ground or metal being welded.

 A good welder always checks to ensure their equipment is functioning properly and is fully grounded before using it.
-Even the most experienced welders should regularly check their equipment for common wear and tear, such as a frayed wires or leaking hoses, as this can increase the chances of an accident occurring.
+Even the most experienced welders should regularly check their equipment for common wear and tear, such as frayed wires or leaking hoses, as this can increase the chances of an accident occurring.

 If a piece of equipment was running perfectly the day before, don’t assume that it’s still in the same condition.
 Always do a full inspection before using it again—you can never be too sure!